fulquit/fulquit.github.io/useful.md

 desmume
 http://desmume.org/
 nintendo ds emulator

-i reccomend using a joypad with this emulator

-full tutorial here: https://www.youtube.com/watch?v=GmafU0w1zWM
+i reccomend using a joypad with this emulator full tutorial here: https://www.youtube.com/watch?v=GmafU0w1zWM

 deemix
 https://download.deemix.app/
 click on the gui directory, download the setup and install. you will need an account to download

 freezer
 https://freezer.life/
-download, install the apk, log in your deezer account and you can also download tracks

-also works with pc. note: after deezer's changes with its api, you can't download .flac anymore
+download, install the apk, log in your deezer account and you can also download tracks. also works with pc. note: after deezer's changes with its api, you can't download .flac anymore

 soulseek